Sutton (CDP), Vermont

 Sutton is the primary village and a census-designated place (CDP) in the town of Sutton, Caledonia County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geogeaphy

 The village is in northern Caledonia County, in the southern part of the town of Sutton.
 It sits on a hillside draining southward to Calendar Brook, a southeast-flowing tributary of the West Branch of the Passumpsic River, part of the Connecticut River watershed.

 The village is 1.8 mi south of U.S. Route 5 at the locale known as Sutton Station, and it is 8 mi north of Lyndonville.